fakela/fakela.github.io/docs/intro.md

 - **[Suprabit](https://suprabit.eu/):** A provider of blockchain, IoT, and AI solutions, helping businesses to innovate and stay competitive through advanced technology.
 - **[Codebooq](https://codebooq.com/):** Enterprise software engineering services for large Web, Mobile, and Desktop applications focusing on Microsoft technology stack.

-Feel free to let me know if you need any further adjustments or additions!
 ### Open Source Communities
 I have actively participated in various open-source communities, contributing through Google Season of Docs (GSOD) and Google Summer of Code (GSOC).
 - ⁠[SugarLabs](https://www.sugarlabs.org/): Focused on producing and supporting Sugar, an open-source desktop environment and learning platform